giovanni-deleon/giovanni-deleon/README.md

 I'm Giovanni De Leon, a software engineer based in San Antonio, Texas.

-My team and I are currently working on an desktop app that works as a To-Do list while doubling as a digital pet that keeps you company.
+My team and I are currently working on a desktop app that works as a To-Do list while doubling as a digital pet that keeps you company.

 The languages I program with include Java, JavaFX, C, C++, and Python.